agustinbalquin/IBMxIBMxIBM/README.md

+# IBM Watson - SBHacks 2016 submission- IBM Watson API challenge winner

+This Project was created with Node-Red on the bluemix platform.
+This code is only the simulated data that was run on the raspberry pi.
+The program filtering the data is present on bluemix and connects to an arduino with python scripts edited by Agustin Balquin and Gustavo Correa.
+Jiunn Siow configured the leap motion technology that allows us to "swipe" left and right to navigate through the LED interfaces.
+Currently we are attempting to improve on the project and are currently configuring the Node-Red backend deployment to a server, as well as the hardware wiring of "Watson" using better IC's.
+This project was created in under 36 hours during UCSB's hackathon in 2016.
+It recieved multiple commenations including the IBM Watson API challenge.

 # Device Simulator Overview

 What if you're building or testing Internet of Things (IoT) solutions based on the [IBM IoT Platform][iotf_url] service ... but don't have an actual device to connect to it?
 Even if you have a device, maybe you want it to emit specific types and patterns of data?